Notaduck/zmk-config-chocofi/README.md

 # Berkeley's zmk-config

-This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
+This is my [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration for [chocofi](https://github.com/pashutk/chocofi) which is a Split keyboard with 3 rows, 5 columns, and 3 thumbs per half.
-It consists of a 36-keys base layout for my 5-column wireless Corne

 # Kaymaap